 Control and processing of User Support Information

-Under GDPR PROJECTFUSION will ensure that your Personal Data is processed lawfully, fairly and transparently, without adversely affecting your rights.
+We will ensure that your Personal Data is processed lawfully, fairly and transparently, without adversely affecting your rights.
 We will only process your Personal Data where it is necessary for the performance of a contract to which you are a party or for the purposes of the legitimate interests pursued by us or a third party, or where another of the lawful bases set out under GDPR applies and only in the following circumstances:

-How we protect data
+How we protect your data

-PROJECTFUSION has been in continual development since 1999.
+OD’s websites and software has been in continual development since 1999.
 As a result, it is a proven system that has helped facilitate thousands of secure ﬁle shares.
 We are regularly audited by a UK government approved auditor, and have been accredited to the SO27001 security standard.
 This means we have lots of security protocols, including staff screening, standardised rollout/testing, regular threat assessments and reviews, and a well maintained Risk Register.

-The highest levels of security are applied to all PROJECTFUSION servers, including regular 3rd party audits, IDS (Intrusion detection), regular nessus scans, strict server access restrictions, and 128-bit SSL encryption for all data transfers.
+The highest levels of security are applied to all OD servers, including regular 3rd party audits, IDS (Intrusion detection), regular nessus scans, strict server access restrictions, and 128-bit SSL encryption for all data transfers.

-We restrict access to personal information to PROJECTFUSION employees who need to know that information in order to operate, develop or improve our services.
+We restrict access to personal information to OD employees who need to know that information in order to operate, develop or improve our services.
 These individuals are bound by confidentiality obligations and may be subject to discipline, including termination and criminal prosecution, if they fail to meet these obligations.

 We may contract with third parties to provide services to you on our behalf.
 These may include payment processing, search engine facilities, advertising and marketing.
 In some cases the third parties may require access to some or all of your data.
-These are the third parties that have access to your data: [Intercom (intercom.com), zendesk (zendesk.com), stripe (if you pay online).

 Where any of your data is required for such purpose, we will take all reasonable steps to ensure that your data will be handled safely, securely and in accordance with your rights, our obligations and the obligation of the third party under GDPR and the law.